Your morning cuppa

 Pop a teaspoonful of sugar in your tea or coffee and you'll be consuming an extra 16 empty calories.

-But it's not just the sugar you add yourself that can make a difference: high-street hot drinks such as flavoured coffees, warm fruit drinks and hot chocolates may contain up to 25 tsp sugar per serving, according to a recent report from Action on Sugar.
+But it's not just the sugar you add yourself that can make a difference: high-street hot drinks such as flavoured coffees, warm fruit drinks and hot chocolates may contain up to 25 teaspoons of sugar per serving, according to a report from Action on Sugar.

-Researchers analysed the sugar content of 131 popular hot drinks and found that 98 per cent would receive a red nutritional value label.
+Researchers analysed the sugar content of 131 popular hot drinks and found that 98% would receive a red nutritional value label.

 10 ways to eat less sugar

-A can of cola contains around 9tsp sugar – that's 2 tsp more than the NHS's recommended intake of added sugar per day.
+A can of cola contains around 9 teaspoons of sugar – that's 2 tsp more than the NHS's recommended intake of added sugar per day.

 You know the ones we mean: the biscuit you nibble while waiting for kettle to boil, the crusts you cut off a fussy eater's sandwich or that little bit of leftover cake mixture.
 It's all too easy to forget about the food we eat when we're on our feet.